chrisseaton/rhizome/doc/bytecode.md

 Rubinius and JRuby use a more normalised format with fewer instructions that each do less.

-An example of a very normalised instruction is RubyJIT's `send` instruction.
-It is the only way to call methods in the RubyJIT bytecode format.
+An example of a very normalised instruction is Rhizome's `send` instruction.
+It is the only way to call methods in the Rhizome bytecode format.
 An example of a very denormalised instruction is MRI's `opt_plus`.
-It calls methods, but only those called `+`, and only if it doesn't take a block (RubyJIT doesn't support blocks however).
+It calls methods, but only those called `+`, and only if it doesn't take a block (Rhizome doesn't support blocks however).
 This design allows MRI's interpreter to be faster, but it does also mean a more complex bytecode format.

-For the RubyJIT bytecode format we have minimised the number of instructions and made each do as little as possible for a more normalised format.
+For the Rhizome bytecode format we have minimised the number of instructions and made each do as little as possible for a more normalised format.
 This way each is easy to understand and implement, but there are more needed in a program.
 For example, all the other bytecode formats used in Ruby implementations have both a `branch` and `branchunless` instruction (corresponding to `if` and `unless`).
-In RubyJIT there is just a single `branch` instruction.
+In Rhizome there is just a single `branch` instruction.
 If you want `branchunless` you'd use `not` and then `branch`.

 #### The instruction set

-These are the instructions in the RubyJIT bytecode format:
+These are the instructions in the Rhizome bytecode format:

 * `trace line` marks a line for `set_trace_func`
 * `self` pushes `self` onto the stack